cbcrg/tcoffee/docs/tcoffee_manual.rst

 .. warning:: +keep_name must come BEFORE +extract_seq

-Removing Sequences by Names
+Removing sequences by names
 ---------------------------
-Removing Two Sequences.
-If you want to remove several sequences, use rm_seq instead of keep_seq.
+Removing two sequences.
+If you want to remove several sequences, use rm_seq instead of keep_seq:

 ::